1alex2lee/auto-data-gui/README.md

 # What is the Excel spreadsheet format?
 A spreadsheet containing one table, with the first row as the header row, and each subsequent row being an entry of data.
 No index columns.

+# How do I use it?
+Like, don't.